jinnabaalu/jinnabalu.github.io/_posts/2019-06-27-Run-commands-in-open-jdk-docker-container.md

 # Run commands in open jdk docker container

 Example :
-  container name : platformops
+  container name : vibhuviops

 - to enter into the open jdk container

-  `docker exec -it platformops /bin/sh`
+  `docker exec -it vibhuviops /bin/sh`

 - run the commands as required example `echo $USER`